 Aspire UC Schools Outreach Program

-Aspire UC is an outreach initiative of the University of Canberra.
+Aspire UC is the flagship outreach initiative of the University of Canberra.
 Aspire UC supports the educational aspirations of high school students, targeting those that are traditionally less likely to participate in higher education.
-Working with selected NSW schools Aspire UC offers teachers, Careers Advisers, school leaders, families and communities opportunities to learn and grow alongside their young people.
+Working with selected ACT and regional NSW schools, Aspire UC offers teachers, Careers Advisers, school leaders, families and communities opportunities to learn and grow alongside their young people.

 The in-school component introduces students to a range of options and benefits associated with higher education, without having to leave their school.
 Outreach Officers deliver a range of interactive activities across a range of themes.
 These are linked to the Australian curriculum and are designed with the needs of the students in mind.